elyse502/sorting_algorithms/README.md

 A function that sorts a doubly linked list of integers in ascending order using the [Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) algorithm
 * Prototype: `void insertion_sort_list(listint_t **list);`
 * You are not allowed to modify the integer `n` of a node.
 You have to swap the nodes themselves.
-* You’re expected to print the `list` after each time you swap two elements (See example below)
+* You’re expected to print the `list` after each time you swap two elements

 Write in the file `1-O`, the big O notations of the time complexity of the Insertion sort algorithm, with 1 notation per line:
 * in the best case